Cardiff Devils: 2014–2020, The Lord era

-Life after Lord – Skalde to Dupont
+2020–2023

 Cardiff initially delayed the announcement of Lord's successor as head coach and, on 15 September 2020, the Elite League confirmed the suspension of the 2020–21 season due to ongoing uncertainty over coronavirus and its restrictions.
 The EIHL board unanimously determined that social distancing guidelines and having no fans in attendance at games made the season non-viable.
 The season was later cancelled completely in February 2021.

 Cardiff also withdrew from the 2020–21 Champions Hockey League.
 Incidentally, the entire 2020-21 Champions Hockey League campaign was later cancelled.

 On 22 September 2020, the Cardiff Devils announced the appointment of Jarrod Skalde as the club's new head coach and Director of Hockey Operations.
 Skalde arrived after spending the last two seasons as assistant coach with AHL side Wilkes-Barre/Scranton Penguins.

 Despite leading Cardiff to the 2022 Challenge Cup final where they were runners-up, Skalde parted company with the Devils in April 2022.
 Forward Brodie Dupont and assistant coach Neil Francis were named interim coaches for the remainder of the season.
 Dupont and Francis then led Cardiff to the 2022 EIHL play-off title, with a 6-3 victory over Belfast in the final.

 In May 2022, Cardiff announced the appointment of Dupont as head coach on a permanent basis.

 In the same month (May 2022), Cardiff announced an affiliation with NIHL side Bristol Pitbulls - the side coached by former Devils assistant Jamie Elson - which will see up to three Pitbulls players sign two-way deals with the Devils to train and play.